oras-project/oras/docs/proposals/error-handling-guideline.md

 Error: media type is not recognized.
 Specify an valid media type with "--media-type"
 ```

-- Example 5: attach an artifact if the given option is unknown
+#### Example 5: attach an artifact if the given option is unknown

+Current behavior and output:

 ```
 $ oras attach --artifact-type oras/test localhost:7000/command/images:foobar --distribution-spec ???